 Jump to:

-This chocolate chickpea ice cream is also a reader favorite.
-And my new vegan protein ice cream and date-sweetened ice cream recipes are easily made nut-free with a simple swap!
+This chocolate chickpea ice cream, another reader favorite, is nut-free.
+And my vegan protein ice cream and date-sweetened ice cream are easily made nut-free with a simple swap!

-And if you're a fan of coconut, check out my tips for making the best coconut milk ice cream at home!
+If you're a fan of coconut, get my tips for making the best coconut milk ice cream at home!

 How to Make Oat Milk Ice Cream